Setting Cadences: Daily, Weekly, Monthly

 • Frequency: Daily

-• Days of week: Select which days the task should generate.
-Uncheck Saturday and Sunday if the operation is closed on weekends.
-Leave all days selected for 7-day operations.
+• Days of week: Select which days.
+Uncheck Saturday and Sunday for weekday-only operations.
+Leave all 7 selected for 24/7 operations.

-• Start time: When the task becomes visible on the employee's device
+• Start time: When the task appears on the employee's device

-• Due time: When it must be completed
+• Due time: When it must be submitted

 Configure Daily Cadence Settings